Phil Gayle

 Phil Gayle (born 6 April 1964) is an English newsreader, broadcaster and journalist who has worked for networks including the BBC, ITV and Channel 4, broadcasting the news on both television and radio.
 As well as presenting on programmes including The Big Breakfast, Crimewatch Daily, London Today and London Tonight, Gayle has also competed on the second series of Dancing on Ice.
 Since 2015, he has been a presenter for DW News, an international English-language news channel which broadcasts from Germany.
-Gayle can also be heard as the voice of the in-flight announcements for easyJet.
+Gayle could also be heard as the voice of the in-flight announcements for easyJet.

 Life and career

 Career beginnings and radio

 Gayle was born on 6 April 1964 in Birmingham to parents from Jamaica and is the older brother of journalist and novelist Mike Gayle.
 Before working in television, he worked as a DJ on local radio stations.
 Between 1986 and 1988, he worked at BRMB Radio, Birmingham and presented overnight, late night and early morning shows.
 In 1988, he moved on to Signal Radio, Stoke, presenting a live weekday three-hour night time phone-in five nights a week.
 He also co-presented the Saturday afternoon sports programme which also included live interviews and music.
 During 1995, he moved to Rock FM, as a Preston Music DJ on the Sunday evening, post Network Chart show along with two weekend overnight shows and presented a live current affairs and lifestyle phone-in on BBC Radio Newcastle in 1995 and 1996, breaking several stories which were picked up by national press.
 The shows would often feature one-on-one interviews, panel discussions, on-the-road reports and live audience debates.
 Between 2010 and 2015, he hosted a radio show on BBC Radio Oxford.